 For art historian Tanja Kohwagner-Nikolai, the discovery of preliminary design marks on several garments was the most important finding from the research project: “The preliminary marks give us very good insights into the work process.
 We now know that there was a plan for the embroidery and that nothing was left to chance.”
 These findings enabled the researchers to refute earlier hypotheses and establish beyond doubt that errors in the embroidery process could be ruled out.

 Insights into the study of the spectacular imperial mantles:

 - UV light

 Researchers in Bamberg take different paths on their expeditions into medieval times.
 Some of them look into the history of European languages and others at architectural monuments or works of literature.
 A few selected projects detailed here give an impression of the paths that Bamberg researchers have been taking.
 As they journey onwards, they constantly arrive at new forks in the road.
 Why?
 As Bavarian historian Professor Horst Fuhrmann once neatly put it, “The Middle Ages are everywhere.”

 English – a European mixture

-“English”, as English Studies scholar Professor Gabriele Knappe remarks, “was once very similar to German.”
-Germanic tribes including the Angles and the Saxons moved into Britain in the fifth century, allied themselves with British tribes that were fighting against fellow Celts, and settled there.
-Their language and culture came to largely prevail in England, named for the Angles, and was greatly influenced by several more languages and cultures over the centuries that followed.
-Gabriele Knappe points out that “taking an historical view in the teaching of English helps young people to order their knowledge within a facts-based framework and to interpret the present day intelligently.”
+“English”, English Studies scholar Professor Gabriele Knappe comments, “was once very similar to German.”
+Germanic tribes, among them Angles and Saxons, entered Britain in the fifth century, allied themselves with British tribes that were fighting against fellow Celts, and settled there.
+Eventually, their language and culture largely prevailed in England, as the country was now called after the Angles.
+The English were greatly influenced by contact with other languages and cultures during the centuries that followed.
+Gabriele Knappe points out that “adopting an historical perspective in the teaching of English in school helps young people to order information within a factually-oriented framework and to interpret the present in an insightful way.”